renn0xtek9/Arithmos/doc/data-mining-library/source/reference/preprocess.rst

            Like above, except that the most frequent value is used as the base.
 If there are multiple most frequent values, the one with the lowest index in
-           :obj:`~Orange.data.DiscreteVariable.values` is used.
+           :obj:`~Arithmos.data.DiscreteVariable.values` is used.
 The frequency
            of values is extracted from data, so this option does not work if only the domain is given.